Check out our Survey Glossary with definitions of key survey terminology — and links to articles where we discuss the concept.

 Lean production principles can lead to great efficiency improvements through waste (muda) elimination coupled with competitive advantages in lead times and quality.
 But a too lean service operation with no buffers for uncertainty can lead to disasters like Jet Blue’s Valentine’s Day Massacre.
 This article examines the uncertainties inherent in a service operation like airlines and explores the logical extent of lean application.

-This article reviews important features of online survey tools and the decision process for selecting a web survey tool, such as SurveyMonkey, Perseus, QuestionPro, or Zoomerang.
+When deciding on an online web survey tool what are the key features to consider and how should you go about the selection process?
+This article reviews important features of online survey tools and the decision process for selecting survey software, such as SurveyMonkey or QuestionPro.

 Online survey software tools can make it easy for novices to create a survey — or a bad survey!
 This article reviews the benefits from using web survey tools, such as SurveyMonkey or Zoomerang, including strong concerns about blind reliance upon Internet survey tools, which can result in invalid survey questionnaires and delusions of knowledge.